2020PB/police-brutality/reports/California.md

 * https://www.instagram.com/p/CBKohCXnJld/

-### Police make violent arrests, including ripping a protestor out of his wheelchair and inducing an asthma attack | July 15th
+### Police make violent arrests, including ripping a protester out of his wheelchair and inducing an asthma attack | July 15th

-Footage shows a scuffle as police arrest protestors.
-A protestor in a wheelchair pushes police away from him.
+Footage shows a scuffle as police arrest protesters.
+A protester in a wheelchair pushes police away from him.
 Police then knock him backwards out of his chair.
 The man attempts to pull himself away.
 Police close in.
-The protestor grabs the officer's baton, but multiple officers restrain him and take his wheelchair away.
-One officer drags the chair and appears to knock a wheel loose, which then falls off after the officer scuffles with another protestor.
-The protestor who was in the wheelchair passively resists by locking his arms while police arrest him.
-Body cam footage released by the LAPD shows the man in the wheelchair striking an officer in the face during a physical altercation between the protestor and the officer.
-Notably, the LAPD footage fails to show the lead up to the protestor in the wheelchair slapping the officer.
+The protester grabs the officer's baton, but multiple officers restrain him and take his wheelchair away.
+One officer drags the chair and appears to knock a wheel loose, which then falls off after the officer scuffles with another protester.
+The protester who was in the wheelchair passively resists by locking his arms while police arrest him.
+Body cam footage released by the LAPD shows the man in the wheelchair striking an officer in the face during a physical altercation between the protester and the officer.
+Notably, the LAPD footage fails to show the lead up to the protester in the wheelchair slapping the officer.

 Footage from instagram (second link, fourth in list) shows a man suffering an asthma attack after allegedly being struck in the neck with a baton.
 The last video in the instagram post appears to show the man on a gurney receiving medical attention.
-Other videos in the post show police shoving protestors with their hands and with batons.
+Other videos in the post show police shoving protesters with their hands and with batons.
 The poster also alleges that police held a woman in a chokehold.

-Additional [footage](https://www.instagram.com/p/CCqPuekHCyg/) shows an officer striking a protestor with a baton as the protestor tries to help the man in the wheelchair.
+Additional [footage](https://www.instagram.com/p/CCqPuekHCyg/) shows an officer striking a protester with a baton as the protester tries to help the man in the wheelchair.

 Another [update](https://www.instagram.com/p/CCxPb28hRdN/) states all charges against him were dropped.\